gpyh/jsdoc-brunch/README.md

 ##Todo
 This plugin is really just a very simple wrapper for the already simple JSDocs npm package.

+Here are some stuff that you can do, if you know how :)

+* Add support for configuring the jsdocs compiler (http://usejsdoc.org/about-configuring-jsdoc.html)
-There should be done some work to implement more options that are supported by JSDocs, and also there should be a way to enable the auto-refresh on these pages as well.
+* Find a way to enable the auto-reload on these pages when using the watch feature of brunch.
+* Make it more stable.
+I have not accounted for all things that might go wrong, such as bad config.